 Progression and Careers

-Some universities require students to complete a Foundation Diploma in Art and Design at College before progressing; we offer this at Nelson and Colne College Sixth Form.
+Some universities require students to complete a Foundation Diploma in Art and Design at College before progressing; we offer this at Nelson and Colne College University Centre.
 However many of our students progress directly to university.

-Former students have gone on to study art related disciplines at a number of top universities, including the University of Edinburgh, the University of Manchester, the University of Bradford, Kingston University and Leeds College of Art.
+Former students have gone on to study art related disciplines at a number of top universities, including the University of Edinburgh, the University of Manchester, Falmouth University, the University of Northumbria and Leeds College of Art.
 They have progressed onto exciting degree programmes including Graphic Design, Marketing, Illustration, Advertising, Web Design and App Design to name but a few.